D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, D'Angelo Russell included, hit the court versus the Golden State Warriors at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, D'Angelo Russell included, will play at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article, we break down Russell's available prop bets, providing stats to help you figure out the best wagers to make.
+In this article, we look at Russell's available prop bets, providing stats to help you figure out the best wagers to make.

 D'Angelo Russell Prop Bets vs. the Warriors